Shopping Sarasota: Where to Find Malls, Markets and Local Merchants

 For a traditional mall experience, head to The Mall at University Town Center in Sarasota.
 This indoor mall features over 125 stores and restaurants on two levels, and an outdoor children’s play area.
 Anchor stores include Saks Fifth Avenue, Dillard’s and Macy’s, while boutique retailers sell everything from fashion to electronics and home furnishings.

 Need to recharge?
-Find dozens of restaurants and food shops that offer to-go and sit-down spots.
+Find restaurants and food shops that offer to-go and sit-down spots.
 A few favorites are: Cold Stone Creamery, Fit2Run fitness bar, Rise Pies pizza, Smoothie King and Starbucks.
-Or enjoy casual or fine dining at Beer and Burger Joint, Seasons 52, The Cheesecake Factory and The Capital Grille, to name a few.
+Or enjoy casual or fine dining at Beer and Burger Joint, Seasons 52 and The Capital Grille, to name a few.

 Westfield Malls in Sarasota